Why do lenders favour Australian expats from the US?

 Australian expats will just need to provide:

-Thousands of Australians migrate to the US to apply their skills, knowledge and experience in a variety of fields including engineering, information technology (IT) and science.
+Thousands of Australians migrate to the US to apply their skills, knowledge and experience in various fields including engineering, information technology (IT) and science.
 As a result, many find contract job opportunities with major firms and businesses.

 Since you’re not permanent full time, can an Australian expatriate still qualify for a mortgage in Australia?
 Yes!